pgpais/pgpais/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my thesis on Asymmetric Roles in Intergenerational Games.

-&nbsp; Where we try to use asymmetric games to meet the different requirements of players of different generations.
+Where we try to use asymmetric games to meet the different requirements of players of different generations.

 <!--
 **pgpais/pgpais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.